yangoliver/yangoliver.github.io/_posts/2016/2016-04-09-using-kgdb-debug-linux-kernel-3.md

 #### 2.3 Checking data structure

-In general, we can use gdb commands to check any globle and local variables by a symbol name if the `add-symbol-file` command is invoked correctly.
+In general, we can use gdb commands to check any global and local variables by a symbol name if the `add-symbol-file` command is invoked correctly.

-To dump `struct e1000_adapter`, it requires to get address of `struct net_device`, which is acutally casted from second inputs of `e1000_intr`: `void *data`.
+To dump `struct e1000_adapter`, it requires to get address of `struct net_device`, which is actually casted from second inputs of `e1000_intr`: `void *data`.
 Because the stack framework is not fully created at the entry point of e1000_intr, the address of `data` is not showed correctly at that time.
 And the `struct e1000_adapter` will be initialized at line 3755.